ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 Let's create a simple test that will search for the IssArt blog site on google, follow the link, then go to the QA/Testing section and verify that we are on this page.

-Click the “New” button and fill the name for the new test case.
-Then click **“Ok”**
+Click the "New" button and fill the name for the new test case.
+Then click **"Ok"**

 ![](https://lh4.googleusercontent.com/F2-vPdlTpp1pmxCPN7HjuL2-8n3olYdf9P42tkAWMTyxbTg0vMRTrImYPQy8Jxv1mcf3uQ6-CzRLBHjdtuwWL97MuhZzuf6vzlw-P0vJ820ULvD1IIpQ4uhKr9mxulE1srj3T0fE)

-Click **“Record”** button and start to carry out the steps described above for testing (Search blog page issart, etc.) then click **“Stop”**
+Click **"Record"** button and start to carry out the steps described above for testing (Search blog page issart, etc.) then click **"Stop"**

-After these manipulations , we'll have a step-by-step script in the “Commands” block.
+After these manipulations , we'll have a step-by-step script in the "Commands" block.

 ![](https://lh4.googleusercontent.com/2o2DLEBqOBd_Zbg83GJqfJWwaWb6SwrRR7QN1GAydSgj8Y0N01M3GdLF0nXwmvvOHtVa4KvkgNJnJkPSsuVb7CLwLsrhEb7SF7_FQgS3n6nxQO9Ke_2hfXBvo2jfDZvlSPkU6QXG)